BLUE LIGHT LED TREATMENT FOR ACNE ADELAIDE

-When the pore is clogged with the dead skin cells, the bacteria are unable to move out.
+When the pore is clogged with the dead skin cells, the bacteria is unable to move out.
 So, they produce some chemicals and release them to the skin cell.
 The body’s immune system starts defending by attacking the bacteria.
 A pimple pops up to provide the bacteria an escape route.
-Although many bacteria are killed by the immune system, many escape to colonise another pore.
+Although some bacteria are killed by the immune system, many escape to colonise another pore.

 Blue Light LED And Acne Bacteria

 Visible blue light of wavelengths between 407 and 420 nanometres kills the acne bacteria.
 The pigments in the protective cell membranes of the bacteria resonate at those frequencies.
 These pigments break down the membrane, eventually killing the bacteria.

 On the skin, exposure to blue light kills a high number of bacteria.
 However, as the blue light cannot reach deep into the skin, the acne in the cysts beneath the skin or in deep pores remain unaffected.
 Even so, the results obtained are noticeable.
 Killing the bacteria automatically stops the inflammation, as the immune system does not resort to the production of inflammatory chemicals.

 Using red light in addition to the blue light is effective as the red light can travel further into the skin.
 It means that the red light can be used to treat deep pores.
 If used moderately, red light shrinks the glands and reduces sebum production.
 Thus, it is very effective in curing inflammation.
 However, excess use of red light may cause skin burns and greater sebum production.